digipost/digipost-api-client-dotnet/docs/_v8_0/4_receive_messages.md

 ### Get documents inbox

 The inbox call outputs a list of documents ordered by `DeliveryTime`. `Offset` is the start index of the list, and `limit` is the max number of documents to be returned.
-The `offset` and `limit` is therefore not in any way connected to `InboxDocument.Id`.
+The `offset` and `limit` are therefore not in any way connected to `InboxDocument.Id`.

-The values `offset` and `limit` is meant for pagination so that one can fetch 100 and then the next 100.
+The values `offset` and `limit` are meant for pagination so that one can fetch 100 and then the next 100.

 ``` csharp